zeaccepted/LLM-based-Al-Agent-for-Climate-Health/README.md

 # LLM-based AI multi-agent framework for climate–health literature analysis

-This repository contains the code used for "Climate–health risks outpace research attention in Chinese cities"
+This repository contains the code used for "Automated Analysis Framework for Multilingual Climate-Health Literature Based on Multi-Agent Large Language Model"

 ## 📖 Introduction